j0ly/FirstProject/REPORT.md

 And rename the $ticket variable two lines below to $_ticket.

 ## A2-Broken Authentication and Session Management
-The cookie-session-id and the clear text admin credentials are sent over an unencrypted connection.<br>
+The cookie-session-id is sent over an unencrypted connection.

 ### How to identify
 You can get access to the Admin page using the stolen cookie-session-id like this (but before you begin, install the “Advanced Cookie Manager” Firefox add-on):